 The authors of the study cited several reasons.
 These include:

 - Distracted drivers: Driver’s use of cellphones while behind the wheel has reached epidemic proportions here in the U.S. and is a significant cause of injuries and deaths.

-- Intoxication: Drinking and driving remains a stubborn problem, and 16% of all fatalities were caused by a driver over the legal limit.
+- Intoxication: Drinking and driving remain a stubborn problem, and 16% of all fatalities were caused by a driver over the legal limit.

 - Road design: This is changing, but trends in road designs in recent decades favors traffic flow over pedestrian safety.
 The number of fatalities increased by 67% at night, which also indicates a lack of adequate lighting.

 The shelter-in-place orders increased the number of pedestrians out walking for exercise and relaxation.
 Unfortunately, this activity can turn into a deadly tragedy that takes a parent or child’s lives.
 Families of loved ones killed in a pedestrian accident may wish to hold negligent drivers accountable by filing a wrongful death lawsuit.
 They may also want to name municipalities if road design did not provide adequate light or protection to those walking alongside the road.
 A personal injury attorney can work with the family to determine the best course of action in their case.